-- A Gross Regional Product of $5.7 billion;
+- a Gross Regional Product of $6.97 billion

-- More than 3 million High Country visitors a year.
+- nearly 5 million High Country visitors a year.

-Since our establishment in 2016, the Ovens Murray Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.
+The Ovens Murray Regional Partnership has actively consulted and engaged with thousands of people living and working in our community.

 Our Partnership presents annually to Government on our region's priorities.
-However, in early 2019, the Partnership completed a Ovens Murray Outcomes Roadmap (PDF 871.79 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.
+The Partnership has completed a Ovens Murray Outcomes Roadmap (PDF 720.96 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.

-We have been active in bringing different groups and different levels and parts of Government together in our region, in getting people talking and listening, and in providing Governments with insight into how we can better design policy so it fits the needs and expectations of our communities.
+We have been active in bringing different groups and parts of Government together in our region, in getting people talking, listening to the needs and expectations of our communities, and providing Governments with insight into how we can design policy to effectively service our region.